 The EU Directive 2019/1937, commonly termed as the “Whistleblower Protection Directive”, will be enforceable across EU member states by 17 December 2021.
 The scope of the Directive is to protect whistleblowers from harm or retaliation for reporting breaches, and therefore, covers a wide range of reporting persons working in the private and public sectors.
 The Directive imposes effective, proportionate and dissuasive penalties for breaches of the directive, particularly on any persons or organizations who hinder reporting or who retaliate against whistleblowers.

-The EU Directive 2019/1937 on the protection of persons who report breaches of Union law establishes rules and procedures to protect ‘whistleblowers’, these being individuals who report information they acquired in a work-related context on breaches of EU law in key policy areas.
+The Protection of the Whistleblower Act establishes rules and procedures to protect ‘whistleblowers’, these being individuals who report information they acquired in a work-related context on breaches of EU law in key policy areas.

-Breaches falling within the scope of this Directive may concern:
+Breaches falling within the scope of the Act, and consequently of the EU Whistleblower Directive, may concern:

 - the EU’s financial interest;

 - internal market, EU competition and national corporate tax rules;